Morning Star, a blog by Living Vow Zen Guiding Teacher, Mike Fieleke, Roshi

 We too are made of non-self elements -- air, words, passing feelings, the sounds of the world, and one another.
 In this moment, you are part of my life, and I am part of your life.
 My life is not a separate thing.
 Senses of self also arise out of causes and conditions and shape-shift with every encounter.
 Look deeply into them to see that senses of self reflect relations.
 I am only a father because of my children.

 Recognizing identity as a shapeshifting, dependent arising rather than unchanging and innate can feel rather vulnerable, and we might wish to avoid that sense of vulnerability, but since senses of self lack any fixed essences, we don't need to struggle with them.
 After all, they are empty of any fixed referent and are thus not really a problem.
 While it is pleasant and perhaps sometimes skillful to invoke positive senses of self, our liberation does not ultimately depend on the content of our minds but on our seeing the true nature of that content, which is sometimes expressed as no nature at all.
 This is our true refuge, that which allows us to be a refuge for all beings, as all beings reside in our hearts.
-There is a lightness and connectedness in this experience of "non-self" -- a kind of “enlightenment,” an unburdening of this existential self-centered concern that we have carried.
-To taste the emptiness of the phenomenal world is beyond words — yet the ancestors point with poetry: “How boundless and free is the sky of samadhi.
-How bright the full moon of wisdom” (Hakuin).
-The world is vast and wide....

 Recognizing interdependence also leads us to care for all beings as our own life.
 Thus, we "sport in the ocean of vows" as bodhisattvas.
 Because we are interwoven, what we do ripples through the interdependent web of causality, transforming karma not only for ourselves but for all beings with whom we are “quantumly entangled.”
 So non-self does not render life meaningless.
 On the contrary, since all things are malleable and interconnected, the teaching of non-self actually means that every action we take matters!
 So please, hear the heart's call, and do something beneficial if you can.
 Your action will ripple through the entire universe.

 And, having said all this, even “non-separation” or "non-self" doesn’t capture the living mystery.
 No metaphors do.
-When we cling to notions even of emptiness, we can get lost.
+The absolute equality of emptiness and form undermines even our tendency to turn emptiness into a "thing."
+Yes, waves are merely water, but it is also true that each wave is a dynamic expression of the ocean, beautiful in its particularity and fluidity.
+"Emptiness does not negate particularity.
+When we cling to notions even of emptiness, we can get lost in nondiscrimination.
 We may "form a fixed belief that the dharmakaya (emptiness) is [our] true self.
 Any fixed belief about the true self is limited and false and thus an illness.
 As soon as you say, 'this is the true self,' it is no longer your true self.
 If there is any separate awareness of the dharmakaya, a view of [fixed] self still persists, so there is still sickness.
 Ultimately there's not even a square inch of ground on which to stand.
 Stop subtly looking for a place to hang your hat.
 Don't stand still; don't rest anywhere" (Gerry Shishin Wick, italics mine).

-Honestly, attach to any idea, and we lose touch with visceral presence.
+And, attach to any idea, even “suchness,” and we lose touch with visceral presence.
 As Enji's teacher Hakuin wrote, "this very place is the lotus land; this very body, the Buddha.”
 Awakening is realizing what we actually are.
 No words or concept can capture the incomprehensible aliveness (though words and concepts are themselves manifestations).
 Words are like trying to capture the spring breeze in a bottle.
 There really is no last word in Zen.

 So, what is this Buddhahood?